jsa91/kwh_display/README.md

 ## How-to

-Begin by erasing the flash on the ESP32.
+Begin by erasing the flash on the ESP32 using [esptool](https://github.com/espressif/esptool).

 ```
 esptool.py --port /dev/ttyUSB0 erase_flash